 Another reason why your first degree may matter much less is the opportunity to pursue a master’s degree (say, an MBA) in future if you so choose to.

 If you combine the two effects – career U-turns and opportunity for another degree – there are sizeable number of people who, through the paths they choose in the course of their careers, render the contribution of their first degrees in their eventual career low.
 (And your eventual career matters the most, provided it doesn’t come too late.)

 Imagine, you fret and stress so much over a test, which may not even count for much in shaping your future.
 And what if someone takes an extreme step, like the 17-year-old boy did?
 Needless.

-Do top colleges not matter?
+Do top colleges not matter, then?

 They, on average, provide better resources, placement opportunities, and alumni than less-selective colleges.
 However, these advantages aren’t as insurmountable as we perceive and they certainly aren’t worth getting depressed over, least of all losing life.
 A driven student can make a good career from a less-selective college too (recall the studies in point # 2, ‘College plays much less role in your career than you think’).

 Ryan Holiday, a college dropout and a New York Times bestselling author of multiple books, indicates how you too can do it:

 Everything that is good in my writing came from risks I took outside of school, outside of the “craft.”
 It was sleeping on Tucker Max’s floor for a year.
 It was working as Robert Greene’s assistant.
 It was working at American Apparel, watching the office politics and learning how to get stuff done.
 It was dropping out of college at 19.
 It was saying yes to every meeting and introduction I got, and hustling to get as many as I could on my own.
 It was reading dozens of books a month.